-We have partnered with Bequeathed, an online will writing provider, to offer you the chance to write your will for free.
+We have partnered with Bequeathed, a trusted will-writing provider, to offer you the chance to write your will for free.

-As part of the will-making process, you will have a free 30-minute meeting with a solicitor to go through your will and ensure that an online will is right for you.
+As part of the will-making process, you will fill in the online form and then you will receive a free 30-minute video or phone meeting with a legal firm to advise you on your will and ensure that it meets your needs fully.

 You are under no obligation to leave a gift to Ashgate Hospice.
 But every legacy, no matter how large or small, will make a big difference.

 A will is a legal document that expresses your wishes of where you would like your money, property and possessions to go when you die.
 Having a will in place can help to ensure that you are taking care of your loved ones’ needs and your wishes are followed.

 Anybody over the age of 18 can make a will.
 The government recommends that you review your will every five years or sooner if your circumstances have changed.
 This may include moving house, having children, or getting married, divorced or separated.